 Your first board meeting is usually referred to as the organizational meeting of the board.
 The board should take such actions as:

 If you did not name initial directors in your articles of incorporation, you will want to elect directors at the organizational meeting.

 Now that you have created your nonprofit corporation, you can obtain your federal and North Carolina state tax exemptions.
 Here are the steps you must take to obtain your tax-exempt status:

-To obtain federal tax-exempt status, complete and file IRS Form 1023 with the IRS.
+To obtain federal tax-exempt status from the IRS, you will need to complete and file IRS Form 1023, Application for Recognition of Exemption Under Section 501(c)(3) of the Internal Revenue Code.
 This long and detailed form asks for lots of information about your organization, including its history, finances, organizational structure, governance policies, operations, activities, and more.
-For more information, see Nolo's article How to Obtain 501(c)(3) Tax-Exempt Status for Your Nonprofit.
-For line-by-line instruction on how to complete the form, see How to Form a Nonprofit Corporation, by Anthony Mancuso (Nolo).
+For line-by-line instructions on how to complete the Form 1023, see How to Form a Nonprofit Corporation, by Anthony Mancuso (Nolo).

 Smaller nonprofits may be eligible to file Form 1023-EZ, Streamlined Application for Recognition of Exemption under Section 501(c)(3) of the Internal Revenue Code.
 This is a much simpler, shorter form that is filed online.
 Only smaller nonprofits--those with projected annual gross receipts of less than $50,000 and total assets of less than $250,000--are eligible to use the streamlined 1023-EZ application.